RadicallyOpen/RadicallyOpen/about.markdown

 #### A significant adaptation of standard DBT

-Standard DBT was developed for patients with Borderline Personality Disorder (Linehan, 1993) and is highly effective for under-controlled patients.
-However, DBT is a treatment for patients who lack inhibitory control.
-As a consequence, RO-DBT makes substantial adaptations to meet the needs of patients who exhibit emotional over-control.
+Standard DBT was developed for patients with Borderline Personality Disorder (Linehan, 1993) and is highly effective for these under-controlled patients.
+Nonetheless, DBT is a treatment for patients who lack inhibitory control; as a consequence, RO-DBT makes substantial adaptations to meet the needs of patients who exhibit emotional over-control.

 > Some patients lack emotional control and need interventions designed to enhance constraint or inhibitory control; others require interventions designed to relax rigid or inflexible inhibitory control.